Grieving? You don't have to be alone....

 or call us at 1-(866) 266-8635 or (509) 335-5704

 Phone and/or email message can be left for our staff 24 hours a day.
 Our phones are normally staffed during the semester Monday-Thursday, 7 PM-9 PM and Saturday 1PM-3 PM Pacific Time.

-While school is not in session and during holidays we have abbreviated hours checking phone and email messages Monday-Thursday and Saturday once daily.
+While school is not in session and during holidays we have abbreviated hours and check phone and email messages Monday-Thursday and Saturday once daily.

 The Pet Loss Hotline thanks for their generous support of this project.